 Banking rules are different for non-profit organizations.
 This means it's imperative that these organizations look for the right bank that suits their specific needs.
 A non-profit has a myriad of things to consider that a for profit company does not.
 It can be an overwhelming task to consider it all.
 Don’t worry, though, you’re at the right place!
 In the blog, we will cover banking mistakes you should always avoid as a non-profit organization.

 1. Mixing Personal and Business Expenses

 Mixing personal and business expenses can cost you a hefty amount no matter what type of organization you are in.
 However, as a non-profit, you need to be extra careful with your expenses.
 Mixing personal and business purchases puts your tax deductions in danger, creates a tax liability, and even puts your legal assets at risk of being seized.
 In order to get your tax deductions in order, you need to prove that the expenses being made are business expenses.
-When you mix your personal and business expenses, you cannot do this and can get into some serious legal trouble.
+When you mix personal and business expenses, you can get into some serious legal trouble.

 2. Neglecting Record Keeping

 Bookkeeping matters a lot when you’re a non-profit organization.
 There are many instances during which a bank has to check-ups on an organization.
 For example, most banks have to be notified if transactions above $10,000 are being made.
 This applies to non-profits as well because fundraisers can usually raise a huge amount from a single entity.

 You need to have your records in order in case your bank wants to ensure that you are working under proper regulations and compliance.
 Of course, great bookkeeping also avoids any financial disputes and also promotes accountability within the organization.

 Banks charge a fee to make money.
 This rule applies to almost all organizations; however, some banks may consider waiving the fee if you’re a non-profit organization or may offer a discounted price.